 Depending on how you use and clean them, wooden toilet seats can be used for years.
 Each product will have a varying life cycle that is determined by how the user maintains and sanitizes their toilet seat.

 What can you use to clean wooden toilet seats?

-SF Gate’s Home Guides says, wooden toilet seats should be cleaned with antibacterial soap or dishwashing soap, water, and a paper towel or washcloth that’s not abrasive.
+SF Gate’s Home Guides says wooden toilet seats should be cleaned with antibacterial soap or dishwashing soap.
+Nothing more than water, and a paper towel or washcloth that’s not abrasive.
 You can also use hydrogen peroxide and rubbing alcohol if that’s all you have.
-They warn not to use chemicals like bleach, antibacterial wipes, powders, acetone finger polish removers, and even detergent on wood seats.
+They warn not to use chemicals like bleach.
+Antibacterial wipes, powders, acetone finger polish removers, and even detergent on wood seats.
 This is due to their nature to wear away at organic material over time, or sometimes immediately.
-If you use these materials on your seat then you run the risk of causing weakness in the seats design, making the seat hinges wobble.
-Without the proper care, you can also expose your skin to more bacteria, splinters, and harmful chemicals.
+If you use these materials on your seat then you run the risk of causing weakness in the seat’s design, making the seat hinges wobble.
+Without proper care, you can also expose your skin to more bacteria, splinters, and harmful chemicals.

 If you have a plastic toilet seat with lots of scratches, cracks, or weathering, or you have a wooden one with warping or cracks in it, then you should get a new toilet seat.
 Protect your family and yourself from cuts, splinters, and even exposure to bacteria and hazardous cleaning chemical residue by getting a new toilet seat.
 Protect children, seniors, and yourself from a potentially hazardous fall from an unsteady and weak toilet seat.